jolespin/veba/FAQ.md

 If you can't figure it out, then submit a GitHub issue ticket and provide a zipped directory of the log files.

+**19. How can I restart a module from a specific step?**

+You can do this by using the `--restart_from_checkpoint <int>` argument which is available on all of the modules.
+This goes through and removes all of the checkpoints and intermediate files from that step onwards.